 Maps.me

 This secondary map is great for finding hiking routes and those times when you don’t have enough cell service for Google Maps to work.
-The route feature isn’t as good as Google Maps, however, and is more likely to send you down one way roads in the opposite direction.
+However, the route feature isn’t as good as Google Maps and is more likely to send you down one-way roads in the opposite direction.
 Take it from us!

 Google Translate

 Learning the basic Spanish phrases goes a long way in Mexico.
-Though this app won’t teach you the Spanish basics, this app helps support your basic Spanish skills by translating specific words, or phrases, when you need them.
+Though this app won’t teach you the basics of Spanish, it helps support your basic Spanish skills by translating specific words or phrases when needed.

 Uber

-When in the major cities and not driving, Uber is a great way to get around.
+Uber is a great way to get around when in the major cities and not driving.
 We’ve used it extensively in Mexico City.
 Service is prompt, clean, and considerably cheaper than in the US.

 Bringing your dog or cat into Mexico is generally not a problem.
 There is usually no check for vaccination records or anything like that.

 To bring your pet back into the USA is a simple enough process.
-Make sure your pet is up to date on all their vaccinations (especially their rabies vaccination) and bring their vaccination card with you.
+Ensure your pet is up to date on all their vaccinations (especially their rabies vaccination), and bring their vaccination card with you.

 10. Additional Tips For Your Baja Road Trip